-Anyone who has a spouse, common-law partner, children or other family relationships, should consider leaving a will.
-You may also need a will if you have money in bank accounts, investment funds, ownership in property or any other assets.
+Anyone who has a spouse, common-law partner, children, or other family relationships, should consider leaving a will.
+You may also need a will if you have money in bank accounts, investment funds, ownership in the property, or any other assets.
 If you’re a private business owner, you may need a second will that covers your business income and assets.

 A will is a legal document that expresses your intentions on how your assets should be distributed and who should take care of your children or others who are dependent on you after you’ve departed.

 Your Will, Your Rules

 You can set different rules or intentions regarding the use and distribution of your assets.
 For example, if you want to leave your family home to your child but want to ensure that your partner is permitted to live in that house for as long as she is alive, your estate lawyer can help you draft those terms.

 Your estate lawyer can guide you on what is legally permissible and how to address your wishes in the will.

 If you have minor children, it may be a good idea to name a guardian in the will.
 You might want to think about who will take care of your children in the absence of both parents.
 Keep in mind though, that guardianship under a will is temporary, for a period of 90 days.
 Your estate lawyer can help you understand the law and plan accordingly.